-You’ve heard it over and over again: inbound is key for B2B marketing.
-There are many resources out there telling the story of inbound marketing, so let’s keep this simple.
+You’ve heard it frequently: “inbound” is key for B2B marketing.
+There are many resources out there telling the story of inbound marketing, so we’ll keep this one simple.

 First let’s review some vocabulary.
 We’re going to be using these terms often:

 - Targets: people that match your criteria to become a customer.
 For example, for a day-time dog walking service, targets might be mothers between the ages of 30-50 that live in San Francisco and have a dog.